-A total population sampling approach was employed, targeting all 311 eligible students (sinh viên hệ bác sĩ năm thứ nhất).
-Of these, 219 participated, resulting in a response rate of 70.4%.
-Data collectors visited all classes to introduce the study and invite participation.
+The target population included 311 first-year medical students at Phenikaa University (academic year2024-2025).
+Of these, 219 students participated, resulting in a response rate of 70.4%.
+All classes were visited to introduce the study and invite students to participate.